karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

     Time spent in JIT (ms / 1 sec)                                 0
     Working Set (MB)                                              81
 ```
-Here's how the counters look like 120 seconds after the load test began:
+And these are the counter values after applying load to the endpoint during 120 seconds (load test end):
 ```bash
 [Microsoft.AspNetCore.Hosting]
     Current Requests                                               3